zefei/vim-colortuner/README.md

 # Usage

 Once installed, you can type `:Colortuner` to open the tuner panel, then just use normal movement keys to adjust settings.
+Tuner settings are persisted to disk on a per-colorscheme basis.

 # Configuration

     g:colortuner_filepath
     values: string
     default: '~/.vim-colortuner'
         This option sets the file path of tuner panel settings.

     g:colortuner_enabled
     values: 0 or 1
     default: 1
         Colortuner is enabled at start if this option is set.

+    g:colortuner_preferred_schemes
+    values: list of strings
+    default: []
+    example: ['zenburn', 'solarized', 'cake16']
+        Colortuner rotates among these colorschemes when you adjust the colorscheme option in tuner panel.
+If empty list (default) is set, colortuner will rotate among all installed colorschemes.

 # FAQ